gfarcas/gfarcas.github.io/_posts/2020-12-02-03-12-2020-terraform-in-oracle.md

 ```
 #### Compute Instance code

-And last but not least, the compute instance code, please replace the placeholders with the information gathered in the previous steps
+And last but not least, the compute instance code, please replace the placeholders with the information gathered in the previous steps:
 ```terraform
 resource "oci_core_instance" "oracle1" {
     # Required